 About transient incontinence Bladder and/or bowel incontinence is the inability to control urine of faecal matter from leaving the body.
 When the incontinence is temporary ie, after surgery the patient finds he or she is incontinent then the patient is able to control themselves after a while, this type of incontinence would be deemed as transient incontinence.

-Regardless of the age or type of patient, it is crucial medial treatment is sought after to find the underlying cause.
+Regardless of the age or type of patient, it is crucial medical treatment is sought after to find the underlying cause.

 Once the underlying cause has been established then a diagnosis can be made as to if the incontinence is true incontinence or transient incontinence.
 Remember that transient incontinence is not permanent, but if not treated sooner rather than later, it can cause further complications.